KarlRetumban/Customer-Segmentation-on-Retail-Supermarket-data/README.md

-# Customer Segmentation on Retail Supermarket Purchase data
+# Customer Segmentation on Retail Supermarket data

 #### We apply the following techniques in Supermarket Purchase data.
 * Customer Segmemtation